ChokoGroup/batocera-CHA/README.md

 ![Choko Menu](./ChokoGroup/ChokoMenu.png)
 #

-Compared to official Official Batocera 39, this version has some new or updated packages:
+Compared to official Official Batocera 40, this version has some new or updated packages:

-- RetroArch and libretro-core-info v1.18.0 (instead of v1.16.0).

 - FBalpha2012 libretro core added.